 HAPPENSTANCE THEATER, founded in 2006, is a professional company committed to devising, producing and touring original, performer-created visual, poetic Theatre.
 Our ensemble has been developing work together since 2012.
-We are multi-talented performers who craft all aspects of our pieces from concept to realization.
-Under the Artistic co-Direction of Mark Jaster and Sabrina Mandell, we harvest imagery from the past and re-contextualize it in performances that address eternal themes of life, death, and the ephemeral.
-With the simplest means - movement, silence, theatrical clown, music, text, physical comedy and beauty - we seek to elevate the moment when the performers and audience meet, to lift the encounter beyond the daily and pedestrian into the realms of dreams, poetry, and art.
-Meaning is often discovered by happenstance.
+We are eclectically skilled artists who craft all aspects of our pieces from concept to realization.
+Under the Artistic co-Direction of Mark Jaster and Sabrina Mandell, we harvest imagery from the past and re-contextualize it in performances that address the universal themes of mortality and the ephemeral.
+With the simplest means - humor, whimsy, music, silence, text, physical comedy, object manipulation, vulnerability and generosity - we seek to elevate the moment when the performers and audience meet, to lift the encounter beyond the daily and pedestrian into the realms of dreams, poetry, and art.
+Meaning is often found by happenstance.

 In 2016 Happenstance received three Helen Hayes Awards for Outstanding Ensemble, Outstanding Costume Design and Outstanding Lead Actor.
 In 2017 Happenstance received two Helen Hayes Awards for Outstanding Costume Design and Outstanding Musical Direction.

 In this mini-documentary the Smithsonian chats with the Artistic Co-Directors Sabrina Mandell and Mark Jaster of Happenstance Theater.
 They discuss how the company got started, the process of creating a show, and why it's important to connect with the audience.
 Read the accompanying article HERE.